Preventative HVAC maintenance checklist: 16 things you should do now

 4. Turn on Each Heater/Furnace and Do a Ducted Heating Cleaning

+Turning on each heater/furnace and performing ducted heating cleaning to ensure that your heating system operates at peak efficiency, providing consistent warmth throughout your property.
 You’ll know immediately if there’s a serious problem.
 If you wait until the first freeze (or wait until your tenants turn them on for the first time) you’ll be dealing with cold, unhappy residents and a long wait for a technician.
-Ensure your ducted heating system is cleaned and ready for future use.
+Keep your ducted heating system clean and ready for future use.

 5. Schedule a Combustion-Efficiency Test